Is There Snow?

 The winter mountain runner however, has to balance weight against mobility; we can’t take the kitchen sink.
 There is always going to be an element of risk in not covering any eventuality, but that’s OK as long as it is considered, and managed.

-Before even setting off, choosing a route that is safe for the prevailing and likely conditions on the ground, that is manageable within the daylight available, and that has a safety margin built in, is key.
+Before even setting off, choosing a route that is safe for the prevailing and likely conditions on the ground, that is manageable within the daylight available, and that has a safety margin built in, is important.
+Ideally we’d also know not just ‘is there snow?’ but also how deep, where it is drifting, and where has become unsafe on the route so we can avoid that.

-To do this, one needs as much current information as one can gather, and there are a few ways to bolster this beyond mountain weather forecasts, which only tell you what it is happening and coming up air-side (temperature, wind, precipitation) and not what is the current state of the earth-side (snow depth, ice), either of which can hinder speed of travel.
+To do this, one needs as much current information as one can gather, and there are a few ways to bolster this beyond mountain weather forecasts, which only tell you what it is happening now and coming up air-side (temperature, wind, precipitation) and not what is the current state of the earth-side (snow depth, ice), either of which can hinder speed of travel be hazardous.
+The ground conditions of snow build over time once into winter proper in areas of long-lying cover – layers of snow, temperature, thawing, wind direction all interact.

 Every day, other people are putting boots on the ground so to speak, and in the modern era they often leave an immediate ‘trail’ online: photographic evidence on social media.